Welcome Citizen!

 If not installed properly, some cloud dash cams can drain your car battery, especially if they run 24/7.

-• You park in unsafe or open areas
+• You park in guarded condos or garages

 Final Thoughts